ksuleyman1/Canary/README.md

 # Canary

-Canary is a lightweight Go-based API gateway designed for power and simplicity.
+Canary is a lightweight, no-nonesense API gateway written in Golang.
 It comes packaged with built-in throttling, rate-limiting, retries, auth, gzip compression, and comprehensive request handling out-of-the-box.

 ## Features